The Wormwood Trilogy

 Rosewater / The Rosewater Insurrection / The Rosewater Redemption

 I feel the need to re-read it right away, both because it is so good, but also parts were confusing.
 It's possible my explanations will be confusing too, because I need to refrain from spoilers as much as possible.
 It is written in first person, but due to the nature of the narrator, you can't always assume what he describes is part of his own history of consciousness.
 Kaaro is a "sensitive," which in some ways is like being psychic, but in other ways different from what you might think that term means.
 I am sure I got the gist of the plot, but there were times I was mixed up about which timeline the action was taking place.
 There are three main timelines tracked, plus mentions of previous events even further in the past.
 It begins in 2066, in Rosewater, Nigeria, but we also get flashbacks to Lagos in 2032, and several points in between, and not every shift in perspective follows those events in a chronological order.
+I occasionally had a hard time remembering where the narrative left off for a particular timeline or scenario.
 You have to pay attention to the chapter headings, which identify the year and location.

 Most of that explanation might imply this is a fantasy, but what Kaaro and the other sensitives can do is the result of an alien…I think infestation is the better word, rather than invasion.
 The alien presence had introduced xenospores, which attach themselves to certain individuals, although it's not clear why everyone is not affected in the same way.
 The xenospores then created the xenosphere, sort of an alternate mental dimension.
 This is what Kaaro accesses when he senses other people's thoughts, desires, and fears, and he learns he can project thoughts and images into other people's minds too.
 This can also be considered an alternate history story, since it is implied that 2012 was the genesis point of the creation of the xenosphere, but a later revelation indicates the alien entity (entities?) have been on Earth even longer than human history.
 There is another side plot about a brilliant scientist who has developed a technology that creates alternate spacial dimensions, and while it is implied that has nothing to do with the xenosphere, I'm not positive about that.
 Rosewater is a city that gradually grew up around an alien "biodome," which was created in 2055 as a direct result of one of Kaaro's S45 investigations.
 Since then, he has been in the middle of most of the phenomena connected to the dome, with his abilities increasing exponentially.